 - Update this for the relevant clients.
 Refer to Setting Filing Defaults for a Client

-- Inform any relevant users that they need to update these in their own settings.
-Refer to Setting Defaults and AutoFile Defaults for your Own Login - My Settings.
+- An FYI administrator can update this from the Users (refer to Changing Filing Defaults and Settings with Bulk Edit in Managing Users).
+User can also update these in their own settings.
+Refer to Setting Defaults and Filing Defaults for your Own Login - My Settings.